-According to current scientific knowledge, avocado is better than meat for dietetic qualities.
+According to scientific knowledge, avocado is better than meat for dietetic qualities.
 Avocados contain from 160 to 200 calories per 100 g, close to 230 calories per 100g of a beefsteak.
 However, they lack any cholesterol content.

 - ➕ Packed with Essential Nutrients: Step up your daily wellness routine with our Avocado Oil softgels!
 Our Avocado Oil 1000mg softgels are packed with plenty of essential nutrients including lutein, omega 3 and 6 fatty acids, and vitamins A, D & E.* Plus, it’s packed with antioxidants for all-day wellness!